-The objectives of non-formal education are 1) to provide learners with an opportunity to develop through short and lifelong learning processes and to raise their dignity and standard of living; 2) to guide learners so as to acquire knowledge, skills, and a mental attitude required for self-development, to work, and generate an income or to proceed to a higher and connecting levels of education; and 3) to fulfill the needs of the communities to learn, needs that cannot be met by the formal education system.
+The objectives of nonformal education are 1) to provide learners with an opportunity to develop through short and life-long learning processes and to raise their dignity and standard of living; 2) to guide learners so as to acquire knowledge, skills, and a mental attitude required for self-development, to work, and generate an income or to proceed to a higher and connecting levels of education; and 3) to fulfill the needs of the communities to learn, needs that cannot be met by the formal education system.

 Table 2.17 shows the participants of group studying of Packet.
-Since 1994/1995, Packet A and Packet B have increased in terms of its participant.
-Number of participants of Packet A rose 0.59 times, and Packet B rose 1.83 times during 18 years from 1994/1995 to 2012/2013.
+Since 1994/1995, Packet B have increased in terms of its participant.
+Number of participants of Packet B rose 1.22 times during 19 years from 1994/1995 to 2014/2015.
 This condition indicates that the community has become aware of the importance role of studying to help compulsory programs becoming successful (Graph 2.20 and 2.21).

-Table 2.17 Number of Packet A, Packet B, and Packet C Participants Year 1994/1995-2012/2013
+Number of Packet A, Packet B, and Packet C Participants

+Year 1994/1995-2014/2015